Wedding of Prince George and Princess Marina: Engagement

 The engagement between the Duke of Kent and Princess Marina of Greece and Denmark was announced on 28 August 1934.
 The news came as a surprise to the British public.
 The couple began courting after reconnecting at the home of Princess Marina's brother-in-law, Prince Paul of Yugoslavia, on Lake Bohinj in present-day Slovenia.
 The Duke presented Princess Marina with a platinum ring with a 7-carat square Kashmir sapphire with two baguette diamonds on either side.
 A first for a royal couple, they spoke to Movietone News shortly after announcing their engagement.

-Princess Marina and her parents arrived in Dover on board the ferry TSS Canterbury on 22 November.
-The Princess and her parents, accompanied by her fiancé, travelled to London where they were met at Victoria Station by the King and Queen, the Prince of Wales and the Duke and Duchess of York.
+Princess Marina and her parents arrived in Dover on board the ferry TSS Canterbury on 22 November. met by Prince George.
+The Princess and her parents, accompanied by Prince George, travelled to London where they were met at Victoria Station by the King and Queen, the Prince of Wales and the Duke and Duchess of York.

 On the eve of the wedding, the couple and their parents attended a performance of the play Theatre Royal by George S. Kaufman and Edna Ferber at the Lyric Theatre.